AjoJosee/obsidian-archives-ctf/README.md

 - [ ] Add a robot dialogue for the intro and outro
 - [ ] Add more levels and esp one on steganography
 - [ ] Deploy properly like the legends instead of netlfiy
+- [ ] Add some audio and video stuff
+- [ ] Intro level is a bit hard and not obvious compared to the rest